shrikeoos/weathered_front/README.md

   - App.jsx: root component
   - index.js: react entry point
 - .env: contains the environment variable (/!\ **DO NOT COMMIT** /!\)
+- .gitignore: all the files that should not be committed (usually the dependencies and .env)
 - package.json: npm dependency file

 ## Getting started